 The Southend RNLI need another one metre for the seat and our boathouse was designed to take a 7 1/2 metre Lifeboat not an 8 1/2 one!

 One metre doesn't sound like much but to accommodate the new Lifeboat safely the Offshore station has to be re-jigged to the tune of £50,000.

 Already the funds have started rolling in.
 First of the mark was James Morley, an ex-crewman of Southend Lifeboat.
 If you want to donate our Just Giving page is at

 Follow this link to the Southend RNLI Appeals Page.

-You can read all the comments left by people visiting the Sarfend Visitors Book by clicking on the link below or visit the brand new dedicated website by clicking the link above.
+You can read all the comments left by people visiting the Sarfend Visitors Book by clicking on the link below which will take you to the dedicated website.

 With Thanks to:

 Dave, Ruth and all the volunteers at the Southend RNLI Lifeboat Shop.